 8. Anselm Kiefer

-Represented by Thaddaeus Ropac, the German contemporary art Anselm Kiefer rules as a master of the art market.
-The artist’s style, characterised by thick brushstrokes and dark tones on large canvases, openly refers to the Germany’s nazi past and explores themes of memory, heritage and dealing with a complicated past.
+Represented by Thaddaeus Ropac, German artist Anselm Kiefer is a mainstay of the contemporary art market.
+The artist’s style, characterized by thick brushstrokes and dark tones on large canvases, openly addresses Germany’s Nazi past and explores themes of memory, heritage and dealing with a complicated past.

 9. Kara Walker

-The Afro-American artist Kara Walker tackles themes of racism, problematic stereotypes and slavery.
-The exaggerated cut out silhouettes address the history of American slavery.
+African American artist Kara Walker tackles themes of racism, problematic stereotypes and slavery.
+Her signature exaggerated cut-out silhouettes address the history of American slavery.
 The silhouettes become violent and dark witnesses of these times and convey a strong message.
-The artist uses a cut-out technique to illustrate the idea of negating the Other.
+The artist’s cut-out technique is effectively used to illustrate the idea of negating the Other.

 10. Jean-Michel Othoniel

-The French sculptor Jean-Michel Othoniel is also known as the “glass virtuoso.”
-His aerial and colourful installations are exhibited everywhere: from Galerie Perrotin in New York to royal gardens at Versailles, and the Palais Royal metro station in Paris.
-Genuine work of goldsmithery suspended in the air, Othoniel’s fine and subtle pearls delight the viewer’s eyes.
+French sculptor Jean-Michel Othoniel is known by many as the “glass virtuoso.”
+His colorful aerial installations are exhibited everywhere from the royal gardens at Versailles to the Palais Royal metro station in Paris.
+Suspended in the air, Othoniel’s masterful creations delight any viewer’s eye.

-This list is far from exhaustive and choosing only ten artists was not an easy task.
+This list is far from exhaustive, and choosing just ten artists from a such a vibrant contemporary scene is no easy task.
 Why not make your own mind up?
-Discover emerging and famous contemporary artists on Artsper!
+Discover thousands more emerging and famous contemporary artists on Artsper!